 According to the Insurance Institute for Highway Safety, a total of 3,660 people died in crashes with large trucks in 2014.
 While 16 percent of the fatalities were truck passengers or drivers, 68 percent were the occupants of cars and other passenger vehicles, and 15 percent were pedestrians, bicyclists, or motorcyclists.
-The number of people who died in crashes with large trucks in 2014 represented a 16 percent increase in fatalities in a five-year period.
+Our truck accident law firm knows that the number of people who died in crashes with large trucks in 2014 represented a 16 percent increase in fatalities in a five-year period.
 And if you think fatal truck accidents only happen on interstates, you’d be wrong.
 Fewer than 30 percent of the truck accident-related fatalities in 2013 were on interstate highways.

 When driving, stay as far from trucks as you can.
 Blind spots and “no-zones” are the areas you can’t see when you drive, so you need to minimize your blind spots to see as much as possible.
 You also want to be clearly and easily seen by other drivers – particularly truck drivers.
 When a trucker’s negligence is the direct cause of a collision, and when someone is injured in that collision, the victim is entitled under the law to compensation for all of his or her past, present, and future medical costs and other losses stemming from the accident and injury.

 Although he or she is “entitled” to it, an injury victim will receive compensation only if the victim can prove with a personal injury lawyer’s help that he or she was in fact injured and that the truck driver was negligent and directly caused the injury.
 In the state of Indiana, an experienced Evansville personal injury attorney can advise injury victims regarding their legal rights and options after a truck accident.